 As we've discussed ad nauseam, stocks have been rising for five years now.
 The S&P 500 SPY has gained about 180 percent.
 And given that both the age and the size of this bull market's gain are well above average, it might be a good idea to start playing as if we are in the late stages of the game.

-One way to gauge where the market stands is to look at the public's degree of stock ownership.
-Remember, at bear market bottoms, nobody wants stocks and the percentage of equities owned by households, institutions and foreigners is quite low.
+One way to tell whether or not this may be true is by looking at the public's degree of stock ownership.
+Remember, at bear market bottoms, nobody wants stocks and the percentage of equities owned by households, institutions, and foreigners is quite low.
 It also follows that when bull markets end, the percentage of equities owned tends to be quite high.

 The Public's Exposure To Stocks Is...

-Where does one obtain such statistics?
+Where does one obtain such statistics, you ask?
 The Federal Reserve, of course.

 And compared to the secular bull market peak of 1966, when the reading was 37.9 percent, the current level of 41.4 percent certainly looks high.

 However, it is important to keep in mind that mutual funds, IRA's and 401K's didn't really become a thing in American society until the 1980's.
 So, let's take a look at how the current percentage of equity holdings stacks up in what might be considered modern financial times.